mahnraslam/mahnraslam/README.md

 ## About
-I’m currently in fourth semester of Data Science at PUCIT, where I’m learning and growing in the world of technology.<br> If you want to collaborate with tech fellows Here is the link to join my FB group.
+I’m currently in fifth  semester of Data Science at PUCIT, where I’m learning and growing in the world of technology.<br> If you want to collaborate with tech fellows Here is the link to join my FB group.
 [Digital & Smart Learning](https://www.facebook.com/groups/digitalandsmartlearning)

 ## Tech Stack